ErnoK003/DOM-scriptaus-projekti/readme.md

 - [License](#license)

 ## About The App
-[To do list] is an app that lets you input all your tasks so you can check each one off after you are done with them
+`To do list` is an app that lets you input all your tasks so you can check each one off after you are done with them.

 ## Technologies
-I used the following technologies `html`, `css`& `javascript`
+I used the following technologies `html`, `css`& `javascript`.

 ## Setup
 - download all the files and open index.html in your browser